ChongyaSong/YouML/README.md

 3. The prerequisite of using pip3 is to install a Python3 interpreter on your local machine.
 If the version of the installed Python3 interpreter is lower than 3.7.11, YouML is unable to drop features/columns via SQL queries and you have to search & install a new one to fulfill this requirement.
 Different interpreters reside in the same environment may result in conflicts and/or confuse you when using.

 ### Instruction (conda)
-1. Installing Anaconda or Miniconda (recommended) by following the instruction below:<br />
-(beginners could download and use any installer to simplify the installation)<br />
+1. Installing Anaconda or Miniconda (recommended) by following the instruction below.
+Beginners could download and use any installer (excluding ARM-based) to simplify the installation)<br />
 https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html

 2. Opening a command prompt/terminal and navigating to the uncompressed folder `YouML-main`.<br />